 Half Guard Lockdown Sweep

-Lockdown sweep from half guard position is an awesome sweep that will help you develop a tough BJJ half guard game.
+The Lockdown sweep from half guard position is a great sweep that will help you develop a challenging BJJ half guard game.

-Throughout the next video, you’ll learn how to do the jiu jitsu half guard lockdown sweep?
+Throughout the following video, you’ll learn how to do the jiu-jitsu half-guard lockdown sweep.

 Source: Evo BJJ